Coleridge-Initiative/big-data-and-social-science/docs/07-TextChapter.md

 The NLTK includes a set of tokenizers, stemmers, lemmatizers and other natural language processing tools typically applied in text analysis and machine learning.
-For example, a user canextract tokens from a document *doc* by running the command `tokens = nltk.word_tokenize(doc)`.
+For example, a user can extract tokens from a document *doc* by running the command `tokens = nltk.word_tokenize(doc)`.

 Useful text corpora are also present in the NLTK distribution.
 For